Billy-Night/world_surf_journal/README.md

 ## Introduction

 The world surf journal is a web application that allows the user to register an account and save their surf trips with various details and rating.
+It was carried out over the course of three days and part of the final checkpoint while enrolled on a Web Development course at the Wild Code School.
+It is a fullstack application and consists of a frontend, backend and database.

 ## Contents